 How Do Guinea Pigs Get Uroliths?

 The pH of urine can change, and when it does, it can form crystals inside the bladder by using minerals and proteins within the urine.
 These crystals can eventually accumulate and form one or many stones, or uroliths.
-Diet and water intake may play a role in bladder stone formation, but just like in people, we don't know 100% of the time what causes guinea pig bladder stones to form.
+Diet and water intake may play a role in bladder stone formation, but just like in people, we don't know 100 percent of the time what causes guinea pig bladder stones to form.

 Since we don't know what exactly causes bladder stones, it is difficult to say how to prevent them.
 You can start by making sure your guinea pig diet is the best it can be.
 Offer clean water and make sure your cavy is drinking it.
 More dilute urine has a less likely chance of forming stones.
-You can also get your guinea pig spayed or neutered to reduce the risk.
+Reduce the amount of high calcium-containing plants in your guinea pigs greens- like spinach and kale.

 How to Know If a Guinea Pig Has a Urolith

 If a stone is present, it might show up on the radiograph, and a urinalysis will tell the vet if there is an bacteria in the bladder, blood in the urine, or crystals present that need to be treated.
 Never ignore anything strange that your guinea pig does.
 If you think something just isn't right, even if you can't put your finger on it, it is best to have your pig checked out by a vet.
 They are trained to find things you don't.

 What to Do If a Guinea Pig Has a Bladder Stone

 Your options may vary depending on a few factors.
-If your cavy has one or several bladder stones in his bladder that is too large for him to urinate out surgery is your one option to save him.
+If your cavy has one or several bladder stones in his bladder that are too large for him to urinate out, surgery is your one option to save him.
 Even if the guinea pig doesn't have an issue when the stones are discovered, they could cause a block later on, depending on the stones shape/size, this could be uncomfortable.
 Supportive care can be elected until the stone results in blockage— then either surgery or euthanasia will be discussed.